 Malaysia is an incredibly diverse and captivating country.
 Nomads looking to make it their second home won’t be disappointed by the lifestyle it offers.
 The Malaysian government has a history of innovating and looking towards the future.
-They are committed to becoming a fully developed country by 2030.
-Before long, you can expect the same quality of life there as in some countries in the EU.
+Malaysia’s capital already meets the standards of a developed country, and the government is committed to becoming a fully developed country by 2030.
+In Andrew’s opinion, you can already enjoy the same quality of life in Kuala Lumpur as in some countries in the EU.

 However, before you head east, it’s vital to learn more about Malaysian culture – especially when it comes to business practices.
 Business norms can be very different in Asia than in the West, so you should be prepared for a bit of professional culture shock.

 Additionally, while Malaysia is highly multicultural, it’s still a predominantly Muslim country, which means that Malaysian society is much more conservative than the US, Europe, and even some of its neighbors.
 While this conservatism is less pronounced in larger cities like Kuala Lumpur and George Town, you should take the time to understand how Malaysia’s Muslim roots influence its culture – especially when interacting with officials.